splitio/react-redux-sdk-examples/README.md

     yarn
     ```

-- Optionally, update Split config at `src/sdkConfig.js` if you want to use your [Api key](https://help.split.io/hc/en-us/articles/360020448791-JavaScript-SDK#2-instantiate-the-sdk-and-create-a-new-split-client) instead of running Split in [localhost mode](https://help.split.io/hc/en-us/articles/360020448791-JavaScript-SDK#localhost-mode).
+- Update Split config at `src/sdkConfig.js` to use your [Api key](https://help.split.io/hc/en-us/articles/360020448791-JavaScript-SDK#2-instantiate-the-sdk-and-create-a-new-split-client).
 The API key is available on your *Organization Settings* page, on the *APIs* tab.
 Choose the `browser` type.
+Also update the value of `feature_x` constants with the name of your splits.

 - Start the app by running: